open-source-labs/Spearmint/README.md

 # How it works

-1. On the initial screen, a user is prompt to login or sign up.
+1. On the initial screen, a user is prompt to login or sign up (via OAuth or standard sign-up/login).
 Once logged in choose your file and load your application to start creating tests.

 ![](/public/mainPage.png)